kavia-common/menu-image-generator-182975-182984/menu_image_generator_frontend/CI_README.md

 flutter test
 flutter run

-Running these commands from the repository root will cause:
-"Error: Could not determine project root directory for Flutter project"

-Refer to README.md in this same directory for more details.
+Automation note:
+If your CI or tooling starts from the repository root, read flutter_project_path.yaml to locate the actual Flutter project folder:
+- flutter_project_relative_path: menu-image-generator-182975-182984/menu_image_generator_frontend

+Then cd into that folder before running Flutter commands.